tomchean/ctf_writeup/Final_Demo/DarkCrackme/README.md

 # Dark Crackme
 ## Introduction

-This is the reversing challenge in inferno CTF 2019.
+This is the reversing challenge in inferno CTF 2019.(377 pts)

 ## Analysis